SEO

 NOFOLLOW

 The rel attribute of the anchor element can be used to indicate the relationship to the linked page.
-For search engine purposes, rel="nofollow" should be used to prevent spidering of anchors that link to unreleated domains.
+For search engine purposes, rel="nofollow" should be used to prevent spidering of anchors that link to unrelated domains.

 Example: